Chip materials in microfluidics: a review

-Choosing the right material for the development of microfluidic devices is critical and not insignificant, as the chosen material must combine optical qualities close to those of glass (or ideally fused silica) for optimal detection, surface properties avoiding adsorption of biomolecules and electro-osmosis, and the ability to reproduce micrometre-sized structures.
-Polydimethylsiloxane (PDMS), polymethylmethacrylate (PMMA), polycarbonate (PC), polystyrene (PS), polyimide and polyethylene (PE) are some of the polymer materials commonly used to manufacture chips.
+Choosing the right material for the development of microfluidic devices is critical and not insignificant, as the chosen material must combine optical qualities close to those of glass (or ideally fused silica) for optimal detection, surface properties avoiding adsorption of biomolecules and electro-osmosis, and the ability to reproduce micrometer-sized structures well.

+(Poly)dimethylsiloxane (PDMS), poly(methylmethacrylate) (PMMA), polycarbonate (PC), polystyrene (PS), polyimide and polyethylene (PE) are some of the polymer materials commonly used to manufacture chips.
 Of these, PDMS is the most popular substrate.
 More recently, SU-8 resin has entered the microfabrication market for microfluidic chips.
 Cyclic olefin copolymer (COC) and polyethylene glycol diacrylate (PEGDA) are also widely used materials for microfluidic chip manufacturing.

-The most commonly used chip materials in microfluidics
+The most commonly used materials for microfluidics

 Polydimethylsiloxane or PDMS

 A significant proportion of microfluidic devices are manufactured in PDMS.
 One of the main advantages of this material is its high optical transparency in the visible and ultraviolet range, which makes it suitable for many fluorescence-based applications.
 Another strength of PDMS is that it is permeable to gases, which allows the culture of cells in microfluidic devices made of this material.
-Manufacturing is also facilitated with PDMS since chips in this material are simply made from a mould with the negative relief of a desired pattern.
+Manufacturing is also facilitated with PDMS since chips are simply made from a mold with the negative relief of a desired pattern.
 The pre-structured pattern can be achieved using standard photolithography techniques, and a minimal clean room infrastructure is also required for the assembly of PDMS chips.
 PDMS is well suited to prototyping techniques, making PDMS a material of choice in microfluidics.

 Beyond all its advantages, there have been some reported disadvantages to using PDMS as a drug absorption device [Regehr KJ et al. 2009 Lab Chip] or other molecules when PDMS is oxidised [McDonald et al. 2000 Electroph.], which has prompted researchers to produce devices in other materials.
 Other disadvantages encountered with PDMS are, for example, the swelling of organic solvents (which limits the range of microfluidic applications), low mechanical strength (leading to the collapse of high aspect ratio structures in the device) and unstable surface treatments [Paul et al. 2007 Electroph.].